 Press release on Foreign Minister Sergey Lavrov's telephone conversation with US Secretary of State John Kerry

-On December 27, Foreign Minister Sergey Lavrov had a telephone conversation with US Secretary of State John Kerry – the 70th this year – on the latter’s initiative.
+On September 28, Foreign Minister Sergey Lavrov spoke by phone with US Secretary of State John Kerry at the latter’s initiative.